In the matchstick figure, move 4 matches to make 5 triangles with no match kept hanging not being a part of a triangle.

 As a self-proclaimed problem solver, I always go first for knowing and analyzing the final solution destination that I have to reach.

-I have named this tendency with a few more embellishments as the END STATE ANSALYSIS APPROACH OF PROBLEM SOLVING.
+I have named this tendency with a few more embellishments as the END STATE ANALYSIS APPROACH OF PROBLEM SOLVING.
 It follows simple common sense: you need to know where you have to go.

-So what will be the final solution figure for this puzzle?
+What will then be the final solution figure for this puzzle?

 A quick calculation tells me, 5 independent triangles need (3 x 5 = 15) matches and you have only 9.

-So you have to somehow create a matchstick triangle figure with 9 matches that has 6 matchsticks each common between at least two triangles.
+You have to somehow create a matchstick triangle figure with 9 matches that has 6 matchsticks each common between at least two triangles.
+A tall order.

 At the start, I was stuck at this point of visualizing the final solution figure itself!
 But, when I opened my old matchbox and took out the matches, forming the final solution figure was automatic and took just about 30 seconds.
 That is the advantage of physically playing with the matchsticks rather than trying to imagine the shapes.

-And why not!
-When you have to imagine a matchstick triangle solution figure made up of 9 matches with 6 common sides, the figure must be the MOST COMPACT matchstick triangle figure made of 9 matches!
+Matchstick reasoning says the triangle solution figure made up of 9 matches with 6 common sides must be the MOST COMPACT matchstick triangle figure made up of 9 matches!

-Without much else in my mind, I started with a 2-match side triangle first and then connected all the match ends inside the triangle.
+So I started with a 2-match side triangle first and then connected all the match ends inside the triangle.
 This must be the MOST COMPACT 9 match figure.
-Have a look at it below.
+Have a look at it.

 How many triangles do we have here?
 You may count 4, but being more experienced, I recall that there is no restriction on the size of the 5 triangles to make.
-So I also count the larger outer 2-match triangle as 1 more making total count as 5.
+So I also count the larger outer 2-match side triangle.
+The total count becomes 5 triangles.

 This familiar figure itself is our final solution figure.